Mandelbrot MPI and MPFR

 January 2022

 Newton's method is a recursive algorithm that uses the derivative of a function to approximate its roots.
-When applying this to the complex plane, fractals are created by the convergence and divergence of this method.
-This example is being tested with the function z^3 - 1 of roots 1 and -1/2 +/- (i*sqrt(3))/2.
+On holomorphic functions, fractals are created by the convergence and divergence of this method.
+The example shown is using the function $z^3 - 1$ with roots $-\frac{1}{2} \pm \frac{\sqrt{3}}{2}i$ and $1$.
 Each color in the image represents which root Newton's method converges to.
 When creating this, I learned about the complex plane, how to work with complex numbers, and re-discovered Euler's formula.

 February 2022

-ChromeCrack is a collection of scripts that, when put together, allow the passwords saved by Google to be cracked and exported to a flash drive.
+Chrome Crack is a collection of scripts that, when put together, allow the passwords saved by Google to be cracked and exported to a "flash drive".
 This process only required one simple step: the flash drive to be plugged in.
-The flash drive used is the RubberDucky by Hak5.
+The flash drive used is the RubberDucky by Hak5, and is not actually a flash drive.
 The program is broken up into two parts.
 The first is to inject a script that runs keystrokes on the target computer via the RubberDucky.
 The second is the Python file "ChromeCrack.py," downloaded onto the target computer.
 The process of cracking the encrypted file Google stores passwords on must be done on the target computer as it uses the OS' encryption key.
-Once "ChromeCrack.py" is run, the passwords are saved to the flash drive.
+Once "ChromeCrack.py" is run, the passwords are saved to the RubberDucky.
 An episode of Mr. Robot inspired this project.